 Use minimal amounts of water to avoid overloading the leach field.

 Don’t dispose of pesticides, solvents, waste oil, anti-freeze or other hazardous chemical into the septic system.
-Improper disposal of these items can result in fines and expensive clean-up measures.
+These chemicals could kill the important bacteria in the tank that is necessary for a properly functioning system.
+Also, improper disposal of these hazardous items can result in fines and expensive clean-up measures.

-Limit the amounts of grease, food scraps, garbage, and non-biodegradable items going into the septic system.
+Limit the use of a garbage disposal and limit the amount of grease, food scraps, garbage, and non-biodegradable items going into the septic system.

 How Do I Abandon A Septic Tank?

-Septic tanks are abandoned when they are no longer needed, such as a home connecting to a public sewer system, or when the tank has failed.
-To abandon a septic tank you must do the following:
+Septic tanks are abandoned when septic systems are no longer needed, such as a home connecting to a public sewer system, or when the tank has failed.
+There are 2 methods of abandonment: removal of tank, and burial.